r3dg0d/illuminati-discord-tool/README.md

 # Notes
 Codename: Illuminati needs storage for video recordings, audio, text, and images.
 Over the long-course of use, these recordings could use something called: Big Data.
 I'd recommend making a home data server, having a lot of storage, or using an NAS (network attached storage).
 These could be pretty pricey depending on how much storage is needed for the ML, and other code for the software.
 However once the software is pitched and sold to some big discord servers, it could come out to pay for operating costs.

-Repl.it based on my knowledge doesn't allow npm to access the file system, so it is recommended to make an NAS to store all the data on for training.

-For security and privacy purposes, cloud storage is not recommended.
-Local, Home based storage is recommended, as well as running on a peer-to-peer option like filecoin is possible.

 # Resources